ranet101/StackExchangeApiConsumer/README.md

 * docker-compose.yml

 ### Infrastructure
-Uses docker with nginx, php and mysql containers.
-* Deploy and system launch config is especified in _docker-compose.yml_
+Uses docker with nginx, php, mysql as db_seeder containers.
+Deploy and system launch config is especified in _docker-compose.yml_.
+Below a service description list:

-* Nginx is configurtaed using _./default.conf_
+_web_\
+Uses nginx as web server and it's configurated using _./default.conf_

+_php-fpm_\
-* Php is configurated using _./php-fpm/Dockerfile_
+Php core and pdo_mysql lib is configurated using _./php-fpm/Dockerfile_

+_mysql_\
-* Mysql is configurated using _./mysql/Dockerfile_\
+Mysql serevr.
+It's configurated using _./mysql/Dockerfile_

+_db_seeder_\
+Database seed with ddbb structure and test data _./mysql/ddbb_seed.sql_.

-All these services are configurable via _.env_ file and is not necesary to touch them.
+All these services are configurable via _.env_ variables and is not necesary to touch them.
 Use _.env_ file.

 ### Configuration (.env)
 Database parameters, servers and paths can by configurated within editing _.env_ file